Talyrius/Diplomancer/README.txt

 watched faction as soon as you enter a particular area, instead of waiting until you gain reputation with a faction.
-It includes faction associations for all Classic, Burning Crusade, Wrath of the Lich King, and Cataclysm content.
+It includes faction associations for all Classic, Burning Crusade, Wrath of the Lich King, Cataclysm, and Mists of Pandaria content.
 It also recognizes faction champion tabards inside appropriately-leveled dungeons.

 While in locations without an associated faction — for example, if you’re a troll taking a weekend camping trip in the lovely Redridge